-In the year ended December 31, 2021, the Company did not record any related party transactions.
-In the years ended December 31, 2020 and 2019, the Company recorded \$0.3 million and \$0.3 million, respectively, in research and development expenses for service fees paid to the University of Basel, which represented related party transactions.
+In the years ended December 31, 2022 and December 31, 2021, the Company did not record any related party transactions.
+In the year ended December 31, 2020 the Company recorded \$0.3 million in research and development expenses for service fees paid to the University of Basel, which represented related party transactions.

 The University of Basel is also entitled to receive de minimis royalties on the net sales of any product that is based on a patent created by the Company's Scientific Advisor to the Chief Executive Officer in the course of his consulting services to the Company.
-In the years ended December 31, 2021, 2020 and 2019, no royalties were paid pursuant to the terms of this arrangement.
+In the years ended December 31, 2022, 2021 and 2020, no royalties were paid pursuant to the terms of this arrangement.